thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

 Solana currently uses [QUIC](https://www.helius.dev/blog/all-you-need-to-know-about-solana-and-quic) for block propagation, but it used to use UDP.

 - UDP (User Datagram Protocol): Historically Solana chose UDP because it has minimal overhead—no handshake, no built-in congestion control, which is desirable for low-latency block propagation.
 - QUIC: A modern transport layer protocol that runs over UDP but includes congestion control, improved security (TLS 1.3), and more robust error recovery.
-Solana is exploring QUIC to handle extremely high transaction rates with better reliability than raw UDP alone.
+Solana switched to QUIC to handle extremely high transaction rates with better reliability than raw UDP alone.

 ---

 # Erasure Coding Mechanics: From Theory to Implementation

+If you want to quickly refresh your theoretical foundations on Erasure coding, you can refer to [this article.](https://thogiti.github.io/2025/02/02/Understanding-Erasure-Coding-Math.html)

 ## The Alternative: Naive Replication
 Without erasure coding, one might replicate entire blocks to ensure reliability.
 This quickly becomes prohibitively expensive for large blocks or frequent transmissions, wasting bandwidth and network resources.